 Some of these sugars are supposed to make it to the large intestine.
 A lot of dietary fiber, for example, is often undigestible.
 This is how fiber helps keep you regular.
 It holds water as it passes through the intestines and keeps stool soft, especially in the colon.

 Some fibers act as prebiotics, or food for the probiotic bacteria in your digestive tract.
-[LINK TO PREBIOTIC PROBIOTIC ARTICLE].
+Check out more in this article.
 These fibers help you maintain a healthy balance of beneficial “probiotic” bacteria like B. bifidum.